La-tale/sms.github.io/_pages/home.md

 # Biography

-I am a postdoctoral researcher at the Secure and Advanced Computer Architecture Research Group (SACA) at North Carolina State University (NCSU), being mentored by Professor Amro Awad.
-I worked as Technical Research Personnel and Postdoc at the Inter-university Semiconductor Research Center (ISRC) at Seoul National University (SNU) for military service from March 2020 to February 2023.
+I am a postdoctoral researcher at the [Secure and Advanced Computer Architecture Research Group (SACA)](https://sacagroup.github.io) at North Carolina State University (NCSU), being mentored by Professor Amro Awad.
+I worked as a Technical Research Personnel at the [Inter-university Semiconductor Research Center (ISRC)](https://isrc.snu.ac.kr/english/htm) at Seoul National University (SNU) for military service from March 2020 to February 2023.
 I received my Ph.D. from the Department of Electrical and Computer Engineering at SNU in August 2021, under the guidance of Professor Hyuk-Jae Lee.
 I also received my B.S. from the same department at SNU in August 2016.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >